 - Personal commitment to sustainable agriculture and environmental stewardship (earth-friendly eating and living)

 - Strong interest in social sciences, Maryland history, food systems, nature

 - Prior experience as an actor, teacher, or interpreter is a plus, but not required

-To Apply: Email cover letter and resume to: firstname.lastname@example.org, with “Museum Interpreter” in the subject line.
+To Apply: Email cover letter, resume, and headshot (if you have one) to: firstname.lastname@example.org, with “Museum Interpreter” in the subject line.

 About the Accokeek Foundation: By blending history, ecology, economics and conservation, the Accokeek Foundation strives to teach land stewardship and sustainable use of natural resources, as well as interpret the natural and cultural heritage of the Tidewater Potomac.
 The National Colonial Farm, the Ecosystem Farm, and other Foundation activities exemplify the agricultural, preservation and conservation goals that are at the core of the Foundation’s mission and serve as an outdoor classroom to further the educational programs that are key to its success.
 In partnership with the National Park Service, the Accokeek Foundation stewards a 200-acre portion of Piscataway Park and both organizations seek to preserve the view directly across the Potomac River from Mount Vernon.